-TL562, TL565 • Professional Internship
+TL565 • Professional Internship

 This course engages the application of ministry skills and personal developmental goals in a context that considers the individual's design for ministry and vocational direction.
-Accountability relationships, regular reflection, and degree specific outcomes are woven into the practical ministry experiences.
+Accountability relationships, regular reflection, and degree-specific outcomes are woven into the practical ministry experiences.
 Course credit is only granted for internship experiences that have received preapproval from the Office of Supervised Ministry.
 Upon completion of the prerequisites, contact the Office of Supervised Ministry to begin the internship process.
 Three hours.
+Course credit is only granted for internship experiences that have received preapproval from the Office of Supervised Ministry.
+Upon completion of the prerequisites, contact the Office of Supervised Ministry to begin the internship process.
+Two hours.

-Prerequisites in St. Paul: For Master of Arts students, Formation Assessments (SP001), Introduction to Spiritual and Personal Formation (SP510); for Master of Divinity students, Formation Assessments (SP001), Introduction to Spiritual and Personal Formation (SP510), Introduction to Pastoral Care and Counseling (PC512).
+Prerequisites in St. Paul: For Master of Arts students: Formation Assessments (SP001), Introduction to Spiritual and Personal Formation (SP510); for Master of Divinity students: Formation Assessments (SP001), Introduction to Spiritual and Personal Formation (SP510), and Introduction to Pastoral Care and Counseling (PC512).

 San Diego Requirements: At San Diego, Professional Internship is a senior year course that begins in the August term (section A) and ends in the spring term (section D).
 Students will participate in 600 hours of ministry service in an approved setting.
-The course prerequisites are: SP510 Formation I (M.Div. and M.A.A.M. students), CP510 Preaching (M.Div. students), ministry communications course specified by the concentration (M.A.M.P. students), and ML526 Leading Congregational Worship, and ML527 Leading Celebrations in the Christian Life Cycle (M.Div. students).
+The course prerequisites are: SP510 Formation I (M.Div. and M.A.A.M. students), CP510 Preaching (M.Div. students), ministry communications course specified by the concentration (M.A.M.P. students), ML526 Leading Congregational Worship, and ML527 Leading Celebrations in the Christian Life Cycle (M.Div. students).
 Students pay a vocational assessment fee.

 Students pursuing the chaplaincy or missional leadership concentrations should enroll in the specified professional internship course equivalent (see below).
 All others should enroll in TL565 A, B, C, D Professional Internship.

-Chaplaincy Concentration: PC705, Clinical Pastoral Education.
+Chaplaincy Concentration: PC705, Clinical Pastoral Education: see page 135 for course description.
 Students interested in CPE for academic credit will work with the director of supervised ministry to complete preliminary CPE assignments and to find a CPE site that aligns with the area of intended chaplaincy service.
-At the end of the CPE experience, the student will submit his or her CPE Notebook (with all CPE documents and evaluations) and meet with the Director of Supervised Ministry to review the CPE experience.
+At the end of the CPE experience, the student will submit his or her CPE notebook (with all CPE documents and evaluations) and meet with the director of supervised ministry to review the CPE experience.
 Students pay a vocational assessment fee.

-Missional Leadership Concentration: GC565 A, B, C, D Cross-cultural Internship (Missional Leadership Concentration San Diego only).
-The cross-cultural internship is a senior year course which begins in the August term with preinternship requirements and concludes with completion of the field work and final site evaluations at the end of the spring semester (sections A-D must be taken in a continuous sequence).
+Missional Leadership Concentration:

+GC565 A, B, C, D • Cross-cultural Internship (Missional Leadership Concentration; San Diego only).
+The cross-cultural internship is a senior year course that begins in the August term with pre-internship requirements and concludes with completion of the field work and final site evaluations at the end of the spring semester (sections A-D must be taken in a continuous sequence).
 The student engages in cross-cultural ministry in an area related to his or her intended field of service.
-The internship site and supervisor must be preapproved by the course instructor.
+The internship site and supervisor must be pre-approved by the course instructor.
+Three hours.